-Provide a clear vision and roadmap for the team Technical leadership and better coordination Answer questions relating to significant decisions Quality attributes, constraints and other cross-cutting concerns.
-Identifying and mitigating risk.
-Consistency of approach and standards Leading to a well structured codebase.
-Firm foundations for the product being built.
-A structure to communicate the solution
+A clear vision and roadmap for the team to follow Technical leadership and better coordination

+Answer questions relating to significant decisions, quality attributes, constraints and other cross-cutting concerns.

+A framework for identifying and mitigating risk.

+Consistency of approach and standards, leading to a well structured codebase.

+A set of firm foundations for the product being built.

-At different levels of abstraction to different audiences.
+A structure with which to communicate the solution at different levels of abstraction to different audiences.